BYRIO/krita-webdoc-zh/reference_manual/main_menu/layers_menu.rst

     Save Layer or Mask
         Saves the Layer or Mask as a separate image.
+    Save Vector Layer as SVG
+        Save the currently selected vector layer as an SVG.
     Save Group Layers
         Saves the top-level group layers as single-layer images.
     Import Layer